El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

 The beach gets its name from the port of El Cuyo, a tiny village of colorful wooden houses, streets dusted with white sand that you can explore on foot or aboard a golf cart, and walls painted with murals depicting life in this region.

-In El Cuyo stands a lighthouse.
+In el Cuyo stands a lighthouse.
 Below it lies a pre-Hispanic treasure: Mayan ruins covered by nature.
-From the top of the lighthouse, you can get a panoramic view of the beach.

-Things to do at El Cuyo Yucatan beach
+Best things to do in El Cuyo Yucatan

 Beginners or experienced kitesurfers will be able to practice kitesurfing.
 If you have never practiced this activity, you can take a lesson.